-Rope halters are a popular training aid.
-Some people feel that a rope halter provides clearer communication with the horse compared to a leather or web halter.
+Rope halters are a popular equine training aid.
+They are well liked because some trainers feel that a rope halter provides clearer communication with the horse compared to a leather or web halter.
 Rope halters can be custom made in the size, color, or material you choose.
-Rope halters can be made of many different materials.
-Traditional rope halters can be made of twisted horse mane and tail hair.
+Many different materials can be used to make rope halters.
+Traditional rope halters are often made of twisted horse mane and tail hair.
 Some materials are more durable than others.
 Cotton rope can shrink and/or may stretch and break down over time.
 Some nylon rope can fray and get picky.
 Choose your material carefully, so that it is comfortable for you and your horse.

-- Don't leave any halter, especially a rope halter, on your horse while in the pasture unless it is made to break away if the horse becomes tangled.
+- Don't leave any halter, especially a rope halter, on your horse while in the pasture.
+The only exception is if it is made to break away if the horse becomes tangled.

 - Don't tie your horse with a rope halter.
 The narrowness of the rope can cause severe rope burn if the horse pulls back.

-- Make sure your knots are properly tied, and the rope halter adjusted properly each time you use it.
+- Properly tie your knots and adjust the rope halter each time you use it.
 It shouldn’t tighten or loosen with use.

 - Check your rope halter for fit after your horse has worn in a few times.
 Both knots and rope can relax, leaving your halter a bit bigger than expected.